 These questions represent some of the biggest and most exciting challenges of modern science – and the central objective of The Hamburg Centre for Ultrafast Imaging (CUI): The analysis of fundamental chemical and physical processes in photon and nanoscience

-The scientists of CUI hope to gain profound insight into fundamental phenomena such as the mechanisms of high temperature superconductivity, the appearance of different states of magnetism or the development of ordered molecular as well as biological and mesoscopic structures.
-The expected insights will extend and broaden our understanding of physics, chemistry and biology and will result in new applications in medicine and novel materials for key technology areas.
+The scientists of CUI are gaining profound insight into fundamental phenomena such as the mechanisms of high temperature superconductivity, the appearance of different states of magnetism or the development of ordered molecular as well as biological and mesoscopic structures.
+The insights extend and broaden our understanding of physics, chemistry, and biology and will result in new applications in medicine and novel materials for key technology areas.